spassvogel/gilles-game/docs/thoughts.md

 [ ] Weapons slowly lose durability (/health) when used.
 [ ] Weapons can either be repaired ?
 OR : just disassembled for a fraction of the crafting cost

+13/07/2019 GEAR REQUIREMENTS
+[ ] Gear (=apparel+weapons) can have stats requirements (e.g. a minimum amount of STR)

+14/07/2019 ROUTER
+[ ] Implement react router for town/world